sidnarsipur/BotBlock/README.md

 # BotBlock

 Generate custom [robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/intro) files from your sitemap.xml.

+BotBlock takes in your sitemap and allows you to generate a tailored robots.txt file that only blocks certain pages, file types, and crawlers.

 <br>